 Dr. David Patton

 NCEEER Executive Associate Dana Ponte grew up on her family's ranch in Southern Oregon, and graduated summa cum laude from the Clark Honors College at the University of Oregon with a degree in Russian studies.
 After a year as an Americorps volunteer, Dana moved to Boston to continue her education.
-She is a 2005 graduate of the master's program in Russian and Central Asian Studies at Harvard, and is currently a Doctoral Candidate in Higher Education Leadership and Policy at the University of Washington in Seattle.
+She is a 2005 graduate of the master's program in Russian and Central Asian Studies at Harvard, and in 2017 received her doctorate in Higher Education Leadership and Policy from the University of Washington in Seattle.
 Dana worked with the American Association for the Advancement of Slavic Studies before taking her current position with the National Council in 2006.
-Her doctoral research concerns the development of national defense education in the Cold War period.
+Her research concerns the development of national defense education in the Cold War period.
 Dana has been based in NCEEER’s Washington, DC office since 2011.

 Alexei KharlamovSenior Program Officer/Eurasia

 Alexei Kharlamov has been with NCEEER since January 2001 working as a Program Officer.
 His main responsibilities center around the Carnegie Research Fellowship Program which allows eligible Russian and Eurasian scholars to conduct research in the United States.
 He received his Masters Degree (MS in Education Leadership) from Drake University, Des Moines, IA in 2000.
 He also holds a degree in linguistics and English philology from Saratov State University, Russia (awarded in 1995).
 His previous job assignments include teaching in a high school in Saratov, Russia and working for Youth for Understanding International Exchange in Des Moines, IA and for Freedom House in Washington, DC.
 His interests span from languages and literature to travel and creative writing.